Project 1244.1 Novik ("Thunder")

 The construction of a large series of this project involved yards in Kaliningrad, Komsomolsk-on-Amur and in St. Petersburg at the Northern Shipyard.
 But due to lack of funding, and, most importantly, because of the unavailability of a number of planned weapons systems to be installed, the construction of the lead ship was suspended.
 In other yards such ships were not even laid down.
 To save almost ready hull, after lengthy discussions, it was decided to reclassify it into a training ship and a ship to test new weapons systems.
 He was given a new name-"Borodino".
 The duration of processing documents extended to the end of 2008.

-As of early 2004 the Yantar shipyard was building a training ship for the Russian Navy, constructed on the basis of R&D carried out for the Novik, a Project 1244.1 ship, the construction of which has been suspended pending a Russian government order.
-The training ship is scheduled to be commissioned by the Navy in 2008.
+As of early 2004 the Yantar shipyard was building a training ship for the Russian Navy, constructed on the basis of R&D carried out for the Novik, a Project 1244.1 ship, the construction of which had been suspended pending a Russian government order.
+The training ship was scheduled to be commissioned by the Navy in 2008.